ahuth/dharma/README.md

 * Caching server data
 * Cheating... once we display a "page", we start downloading any data we're likely to need next
 * Client-side [Mustache templates](http://mustache.github.io/) to generate our webapp "pages"
+* CSS [calc](https://developer.mozilla.org/en-US/docs/Web/CSS/calc) achieves a "masonry" style layout that is response but has fixed gutters in between elements

 ## Installation